Battle of Kyongju: Fall of An'gang-ni

-During the day on September 3, KMAG advisers at P'ohang-dong sent Coulter a message that the ROK 3rd Division commander was preparing to withdraw from P'ohang-dong.
-Coulter went immediately to the ROK I Corps commander and had him order ROK 3rd Division would not withdraw.
+During the day on September 3, KMAG advisers at P'ohang-dong sent Coulter a message that the ROKA 3rd Division commander was preparing to withdraw from P'ohang-dong.
+Coulter went immediately to the ROKA I Corps commander and had him order ROKA 3rd Division would not withdraw.
 Coulter checked every half-hour to see that the division stayed in its P'ohang-dong positions.
 That night, September 3–4, the remainder of the ROK I Corps front collapsed.
-Three KPA T-34 tanks overran a battery of ROK artillery and then scattered two battalions of the newly arrived ROK 5th Regiment.
+Three KPA T-34 tanks overran a battery of ROKA artillery and then scattered two battalions of the newly arrived ROKA 5th Regiment.
 Following a mortar preparation, the KPA entered An'gang-ni at 02:20.
 An hour later the command post of the Capital Division withdrew from the town and fighting became increasingly confused.
 By 04:00 US tanks ceased firing because remnants of the Capital Division had become intermingled with KPA forces.
 At daylight, G Company, US 21st Infantry, discovered that it was alone in An'gang-ni, nearly surrounded by the KPA.
-ROK troops had disappeared.
+ROKA troops had disappeared.
 At 18:10, G Company withdrew from the town and dug in along the road eastward near the rest of the 2nd Battalion, 21st Infantry at the bridge over the Hyongsan-gang.
 KPA held the town and extended southward along the railroad.

 Receiving orders to withdraw and join the regiment above Kyongju, the 2nd Battalion, 21st Infantry had to fight through a KPA roadblock on the east side of the Hyongsan-gang 3 mi southeast of An'gang-ni.
 Upon arrival, it discovered that G Company was missing and the battalion had to turn around and get G Company.
 The 2nd Battalion fought its way back north and found G Company at the bridge.
 Reunited, the battalion fought its way out again, with tanks firing down the road ahead of the column and into the hills along the sides.
 KPA fire knocked the tracks off three US M46 Patton tanks.
 US artillery then destroyed them to prevent KPA use.
 The 2nd Battalion arrived in the Kyongju area shortly before 12:00.